MikeWise2718/usdassembly/README.md

 ## To run:

    ```
-   $: python buildstage.py -c BaeDefs.json -s DroneDesign -of out.txt -a a -r Admin
+   $: python buildstage.py -c BaeDefs.json -s DroneDesign -of out.usda -a a -r Admin
    ```